cattaneod/CMRNet/README.md

 PyTorch implementation of CMRNet.

-This code is a WIP (Work In Progress), use at your own risk.
+This code is a provided "as is", without warranty of any kind.
 This version only works on GPUs (no CPU version available).

 Tested on: